feyruzb/codechecker/docs/web/authentication.md

 ### <i>OAuth</i> authentication <a name="oauth-authentication"></a>

 CodeChecker also supports OAuth-based authentication.
 The `authentication.method_oauth` section contains the configuration for OAuth authentication for different OAuth providers.
 The server can be configured for different Oauth `providers`.
-Users can be added into the `allowed_users`.

 #### OAuth Configuration options <a name="oauth-configuration-options"></a>
   * `enabled`